 The separate self is a conceptual overlay, an imputation that appears to cover mind and body parts while remaining independent from them.
 It mistakes a conceptual label as the way things really exist.
 When an independent self is looked for it is unfindable, neither existing among the mind and body nor apart from them.
 To consider the self as a conventional and dependent designation avoids the incoherence of a separate self.
 But to first convincingly refute this notion involves still deeper investigation.
 Deconstructing the separate self is a most thorough analytic and experiential meditation that will continue in the next section.

-Chandrakirti’s Sevenfold Reasoning on the Selflessness of Persons develops the sameness and difference argument into an effective investigative method that exposes the illusion of the inherent existence of the self.
-In this meditation, the meditator first learns to identify the strong sense of an inherent self so that the proper misconception is targeted.
+Chandrakirti’s Sevenfold Reasoning on the Selflessness of Persons develops the sameness and difference argument into a comprehensive investigative method that exposes the illusion of the inherent existence of the self.
+In this meditation, the meditator first learns to identify the strong sense of an inherently existent self so that the proper misconception is clearly targeted.

-So first, the meditator needs be sure that the sense of an inherently exist self is clearly identified.
-This requires real consideration.
+This requires real consideration and focus.
 As an example, imagine being accused of a wrongdoing.
 Right there, arises the sense of a separate and fixed self that has been accused.
 That sense of an I is the target of refutation.
 In Emptiness Yoga, Jeffrey Hopkins writes about walking along a cliff and being afraid of falling off as an example that brings forward the inherent sense of self.

 If you clear away all of the parts that are not the I, is there any self left over?
 When it is recognized that a self is really unfindable, you will directly and non-conceptually perceive the absence of its inherent existence, that is, its emptiness.
 If you still sense that there is a concrete self, or when the directly realized absence of emptiness fades, again hunt for what still appear to be a self.
 Maybe it seems as if the self must be all of these parts.
 The refutation of the self as a collection and possessor of the parts is addressed below.